 Dean Kern: It really is, and I’m glad you bring that up.
-It is absolutely a mindset – there’s strategies and frameworks in place for sure.
+It is absolutely a mindset – there are strategies and frameworks in place for sure.
 They have been established.
 They’re well known.
-A lot of time and energy have been put into those frameworks.
-And so, I don’t want to reduce the value that they offer, but just as important as those frameworks are, it is important to have the right culture and/or mindset to go with that.
-And so one of the key challenges that face architects in general, and I say, architects, I, what I really mean is architecture, the practice in an organization is the culture to take a step back and partner with the organization as a whole, and that’s really where you get the value, is when architects are not just a part of the process and seen as overhead and or additional cost, but rather are seen as value add because the process of architecture is bringing reusable components and strategies, things that speed the path and, and help the development teams and help leadership understand what they have, what their capabilities are, and maybe even see potential opportunities or innovation opportunities.
+A lot of time and energy has been put into those frameworks.
+And so, I don’t want to reduce the value that they offer, but just as important as those frameworks are, it is important to have the right culture and/or mindset to go with them.
+And so one of the key challenges that face architects in general, and when I say, architects, what I really mean is architecture, the practice in an organization is the culture to take a step back and partner with the organization as a whole, and that’s really where you get the value, is when architects are not just a part of the process and seen as overhead and or additional cost, but rather are seen as a value add because the process of architecture is bringing reusable components and strategies, things that speed the path and, and help the development teams and help leadership understand what they have, what their capabilities are, and maybe even see potential opportunities or innovation opportunities.
 Because for businesses, their day job is to understand their business and opportunities from a business perspective.
 They don’t always see the opportunities from a technical perspective.
-And this is where architects and architecture as a practice really can help that where trends within the organization within their maybe market or sector can be understood and applied potentially and seen.
-And this is where I think the business challenges in a measurable way can add that value to the business by taking the time and/or in embracing the discipline of architecture and bringing that to bear if that makes sense.
+And this is where architects and architecture as a practice really can help trends within the organization within their market or sector can be understood and applied potentially and seen.
+And this is where I think the business challenges in a measurable way can add that value to the business by taking the time and/or embracing the discipline of architecture and bringing that to bear if that makes sense.

 Jennifer Capestany: Yeah, it does.
 Yeah, definitely.
-It sounds like it ties a little bit back to what you were saying about collaboration and in some ways, really analysis and looking at things in a very organic kind of a way, as in, “Let’s look at the entire organization as a whole.
+It sounds like it ties a little bit back to what you were saying about collaboration and in some ways, real analysis and looking at things in a very organic kind of a way, as in, “Let’s look at the entire organization as a whole.
 How all of the different gears and cogs are fitting together and what can be optimized there, even something that perhaps you didn’t anticipate because you were just looking at it, say from that narrowed perspective.
 Well, let’s widen the lens and spot opportunities that could, even if they make small changes, they sure add up.”

 Dean Kern: Yeah, and for sure.
-And in fact, I think to address some of those – there’s strategies around that.
-So typically, you can create these Centers of Excellence as an example, and these Centers of Excellence offer focus in specific areas that are strategic to your organization.
+And in fact, I think to address some of those – there are strategies around that.
+So typically, you can create these Centers of Excellence as an example, and these Centers of Excellence offer a focus on specific areas that are strategic to your organization.
 And so, depending on what you do as an organization, you may want or need excellence or expertise in certain areas.
 And so, it can be really helpful to create what I would call Centers of Excellence and to create focus around specific areas and even offer areas of different disciplines even within the architecture space of things like data architecture or security architecture.

 Jennifer Capestany: I love that.
-So, with all of that in mind and everything we’ve just discussed, what do you see as architecture’s role in digital transformation and, maybe, give us an example of that, like a real world example.
+So, with all of that in mind and everything we’ve just discussed, what do you see as architecture’s role in digital transformation and, maybe, give us an example of that, like a real-world example.
 How does that work?

 Dean Kern: Yeah.
 In a sentence, I would say it’s really about service to your client.
 A client can mean, maybe a couple of different things, right?
 So, it’s really that close partnership.
 It’s understanding that there is no value in architecture alone.
 There’s value in architecture as it’s partnered with the business.

-Dean Kern: And that is really important to understand, because it’s a moving target.
+Dean Kern: And that is really important to understand because it’s a moving target.
 The business is very often changing and adapting to marketplaces.
-I might offer an example as we just experienced, as COVID-19.
-So COVID-19 caught us by surprise and very quickly organizations, specifically in healthcare, had to ramp up and change and make profound changes to their processes and only quickly understanding and being able to adapt and make very quick changes were they able to capitalize and maybe even be one of the few organizations in certain industries to really become successful in those areas and, make something that was really a bad, let’s say occurrence or event in the marketplace (COVID-19), really can actually be a benefit or maybe increase your position in the marketplace as an organization.
+I might offer an example as we just experienced, COVID-19.
+So COVID-19 caught us by surprise and very quickly organizations, specifically in healthcare, had to ramp up and change and make profound changes to their processes and only quickly understanding and being able to adapt and make very quick changes were they able to capitalize and maybe even be one of the few organizations in certain industries to really become successful in those areas and, make something that was really bad, let’s say occurrence or event in the marketplace (COVID-19), really can actually be a benefit or maybe increase your position in the marketplace as an organization.

 Dean Kern: If you’re able to quickly adapt and make changes, architecture is absolutely a cornerstone to that.
-It helps make changes or to make to make those tweaks or different strategies that you need to from a technology perspective quicker and align to your future goals, so that you’re not, “Oh, we need to quickly make a change or do something and it’s a one-off or different.”
+It helps make changes or to make those tweaks or different strategies that you need to form a technology perspective quicker and align to your future goals so that you’re not, “Oh, we need to quickly make a change or do something and it’s a one-off or different.”
 And rather than become a burden or debt, it can actually bolster your offering or your capabilities, because it was well aligned and thought through with a wider or a broader vision tied to it.

-Dean Kern: And, I say that, and it sounds like a lot of overhead, and it is, but I would stress that pragmatism in architecture – just like any discipline whether it’s development or not – is not to over-engineer – to engineer just, or to do just in time or what I call pragmatic architecture really, is to make sure that your architecture is in alignment with your needs and the ROI that it brings and, I can’t coin this term but I certainly subscribe to it, and that is perfect is the enemy of good.
+Dean Kern: And, I say that and it sounds like a lot of overhead, and it is, but I would stress that pragmatism in architecture – just like any discipline whether it’s development or not – is not to over-engineer – to engineer just, or to do just in time or what I call pragmatic architecture really, is to make sure that your architecture is in alignment with your needs and the ROI that it brings and, I can’t coin this term but I certainly subscribe to it, and that is perfect is the enemy of good.
 I think architecture is very valuable.
 It offers a lot of ROI to the organization if applied in meaningful doses and at the right time.

 Jennifer Capestany: Yeah, that makes absolute sense.
 I definitely see that architecture as a framework, as a component of a digital transformation task force, as a mindset is really just very, very, very powerful.
-And I think it really could contribute to a growth mindset company, because I can see how solution architecture really gets your brain thinking in a way that looks at the entire organization, creates alignment, spots opportunities.
+And I think it really could contribute to a growth mindset company because I can see how solution architecture really gets your brain thinking in a way that looks at the entire organization, creates alignment, and spots opportunities.

 Dean Kern: Absolutely that’s a really great point, right, is to try to make or as, often as you can, I would argue all the time.
-It’s not always easy with architecture, but to tie it to the business or the, the features and functions that you’re trying to bring to bear, to measure it.
-Everything that you do should be somewhat measurable and tie to those so that you understand the value or understand the lack of value that it’s bringing, and you can make adjustments accordingly.
+It’s not always easy with architecture, but to tie it to the business or the features and functions that you’re trying to bring to bear, to measure it.
+Everything that you do should be somewhat measurable and tied to those so that you understand the value or understand the lack of value that it’s bringing, and you can make adjustments accordingly.

 Dean Kern: So great point.

 Jennifer Capestany: Yeah.
 Most definitely.
 And the phrase “in service to the client” – I think it’s really probably one of the most defining things that you’ve mentioned throughout this conversation, just this idea, as you mentioned clients, we could be talking about your customer, but also external and internal clients, as they’re known these days, they call them stakeholders.
-And that’s that idea of adding value just across the organization, whether that’s your external client or your coworkers and trying to make processes and build a system around their actual needs.
+And that’s that idea of adding value just across the organization, whether that’s your external client or your coworkers, and trying to make processes and build a system around their actual needs.
 So, I think there’s a lot of power there and that really is that defining phrase.

 Jennifer Capestany: And, certainly one of our core values as a company is really putting ourselves in service to the client.
 And architecture’s a big, big part of that.
-I want to thank you for coming on and really helping me see what all of this is and helping everyone who’s listening to understand the role of solution architecture, when to introduce it, which is pretty much as early as possible, but wherever you are and just how powerful it can be just across the entire organization, even beyond just from an IT perspective where mostly people, I think, tend to think of solution architecture as an IT thing.
+I want to thank you for coming on and really helping me see what all of this is and helping everyone who’s listening to understand the role of solution architecture, when to introduce it, which is pretty much as early as possible, but wherever you are and just how powerful it can be just across the entire organization, even beyond just from an IT perspective where most people, I think, tend to think of solution architecture as an IT thing.
 And it spreads beyond that, I think in many ways.
 Any parting thoughts before we let everyone go about solution architecture and, really its vitality to digital transformation?

 Dean Kern: My parting thoughts here are really twofold.
 To me, architecture starts and stops with communication and partnership.
-And both of those, here at MST, we really focus and strive to surround ourselves with that as a culture and to really foster and to make those extremely important and up front.
+And both of those, here at MST, we really focus and strive to surround ourselves with that as a culture and to really foster and to make those extremely important and upfront.